tbmatuka/gowebhookexec/README.md

 * Pass attributes safely to your scripts (more details in the [os.exec documentation](https://pkg.go.dev/os/exec))
 * Pass files or other large payloads through the request body
 * Use SSL to encrypt your HTTP connection
+* Real time output to the HTTP response while the command is running

 # Usage